iwilare/category-theory-course-2025/2025-02-27 - Lecture 5 - Products.md

 1. *(Existence of projections.)* you must pick two arrows
     - $\textsf{fst} : P \to A,$
     - $\textsf{snd} : P \to B,$
-2. *(Existence of pairs.)* if someone gives you the following data,
+2. *(Existence of pairs and pair equations.)* if someone gives you the following data,
     - another object $H$,
     - an arrow $l : H \to A,$ and
     - an arrow $r : H \to B,$